bfroehle/slither/README.md

 While newer HPC systems do support dynamic libraries, the support remains unoptimized.
-Locating and loading each shared object can result in a lot of filesystem contention, especially for larger jobs involving thousands of processors.
+Locating and loading each shared object can result in a lot of file system contention, especially for larger jobs involving thousands of processors.
 This contention is also present in importing regular Python (`.py`) modules.
-Depending on the Python configuration, each imported module can require ten or more filesystem `stat`s.
+Depending on the Python configuration, each imported module can require ten or more `stat` system calls.

 This contention manifests itself as a very long start up time --- the amount of time required for the Python interpreter to start and the